openactive/developer-documentation/data-model/types/brand.md

 # Brand

-This type is derived from [https://schema.org/Brand](https://schema.org/Brand).
+This type is derived from [https://schema.org/Brand](https://schema.org/Brand), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**